 The Vision Therapy Process

 We encourage you to schedule a meeting with Laguna Eyes Vision Therapy Center at the first sign of convergence insufficiency in your child.
-Dr. Alicia Harrison at Laguna Eyes Vision Therapy Center will be happy to help your child achieve the best opportunity to improve their reading and learning and improve their overall school performance.
+At Laguna Eyes Vision Therapy Center, we will be happy to help your child achieve the best opportunity to improve their reading and learning and improve their overall school performance.

-We serve patients from Laguna Beach, Huntington Beach, Laguna Niguel, and San Clemente, all throughout California .
+We serve patients from Laguna Beach, Huntington Beach, Laguna Niguel, San Clemente and throughout California .